Hdandria/Synthetizers-parameters-estimation/README.md

 # Synthesizer Parameters Estimation

+Branch for trying to load presets and sample from around them.

 Estimate synthesizer parameters from audio using conditional flow matching.
 Given an audio file, predict the VST parameters that could have generated it.

 > Forked from [synth-permutations](https://github.com/ben-hayes/synth-permutations) by Benjamin Hayes